Skip to main content

 3. Render multiple Cards in your app

 Within the last section of this page, render multiple instances of the Card component in your app.
-In the final state of your app, six Cards will be shown in a Grid.
+In this example, we will render four cards at this point, and add two more cards in the step Access external data.
+All in all, we will show six cards in a grid in the final state of your app.

-Let's start with adding the Grid component from the design system to your imports.
+Let's start by adding the design system's Grid component to your imports.

 src/app/App.tsx

 As the goal is to have two columns, you can specify this via the gridTemplateColumns prop.
-Now wrap your already existing Card component into a Grid and add more instances of Card:
+Now wrap your already existing Card component with a Grid component and add more instances of Card:

 src/app/App.tsx